Schpadel/SteamDjangoDBModel/report/README.md

 Another problem was that we wanted to ensure that when we create a user it is ensured that a new wishlist and library is always created.
 We solved this problem with Django's signals feature.

+Most of our access patterns could be implemented by using django's access methods, so we did not need to write custom functions, except for releasing a new game where we also wanted to assign the achievements for the new game and the update of the game version.